-ITMF 2710/2711 Production and Materials Control ...
+ITMF 2710 Operations Management II ......
 3 credits

 A study of the fundamentals of production and materials control systems.
 Topics include the elements of the Manufacturing Planning and Control System.
-Materials Requirements Planning (MRP), Manufacturing Resource Planning (MRPII), and an introduction to the requirements of establishing a Just-In-Time manufacturing environment.
+Materials Requirements Planning (MRP), Manufacturing Resource Planning (MRPII), queuing theory, and an introduction to the requirements of establishing a Just-In-Time manufacturing environment.
 Other topics include computerized materials planning/scheduling, job scheduling techniques and the possible implications of such.
 (Prerequisites: ITMF 1010 and completion of all remedial and developmental mathematics courses or consent of instructor) F